Bracey steers Glos to win at Glamorgan

 David Lloyd top scored for Glamorgan with 68 off 43 balls in their 158-8, but they failed to capitalise on a fine start.

-The captain smashed 10 fours and a six as he put on 90 for the first wicket with Sam Northeast, who made 24 at a run a ball.
+The captain smashed 10 fours and a six pin Glamorgan's highest innings of the campaign as he put on 90 for the first wicket with Sam Northeast, who made 24 at a run a ball.

 Canny seamer Benny Howell dismissed both men in a fine spell of 2-34.

-South African batter Colin Ingram fell for 10 on his return to the side, as Gloucestershire's slower bowlers dragged the game back in style with Phillips (2-22 in three overs), Tom Smith (1-28) and Jack Taylor (0-11 off two) all highly effective.
+South African batter Colin Ingram fell for 10 on his return to the side, as Gloucestershire's slower bowlers slammed the brakes on the scoring rate with Phillips (2-22 in three overs), Tom Smith (1-28) and captain Jack Taylor (0-11 off two) all highly effective.

 Just 69 runs came off the second 10 overs, with David Payne also picking up a couple of wickets as Glamorgan failed to find the regular boundaries they needed.

-Remarkably, Ryan Higgins was brought on to bowl the final over and conceded just three off the bat.
+Remarkably, Ryan Higgins was brought on to bowl the final over and conceded just three off the bat as Gloucestershire made light of the absence of Pakistan fast bowler Naseem Shah for family reasons.

-Glamorgan were without Australian paceman Michael Neser because of Covid, and Miles Hammond and Bracey got the visitors off to a flyer with a rapid stand of 58 in 6.2 overs before Hammond holed out off Dan Douthwaite for 31 off 22.
+Glamorgan were without their Australian paceman Michael Neser because of Covid, and Miles Hammond and Bracey got the visitors off to a flyer with a rapid stand of 58 in 6.2 overs before Hammond holed out off Dan Douthwaite for 31 off 22.

 Ian Cockbain chipped a return catch to Prem Sisodiya for 10 but Bracey found an experienced partner in Glenn Phillips, as they moved well ahead of the Duckworth-Lewis-Stern target either side of a rain break.